Amenawon/Amenawon/README.md

 - 🧠  Recently built fake news detection algorithm with Python.

 - 🤝  I'm open to collaborating on anything Frontend/Backend.

+- 📝 I regularly write articles on [Medium](https://medium.com/@amenawon)

 - ⚡  Movie and music lover, upcoming gym junkie and avid traveller

+## What I'm working on
+Currently learning Rust and Python

 ## Languages and Tools:
 <!-- <h3 align="left">Languages and Tools:</h3> -->